mcidclan/atomic-point-of-view/README.md

 The current generator records only 2 informations by ray, per space voxel.
 The RGB color of the scanned voxel, and the ray depth which is the length between the space voxel and the scanned voxel.
-The depth information could be used by the navigator to produce realtime effect.
+The depth information could be used by the navigator to produce realtime effects.

 First, via blender set the grid unit size to 1, remesh your object into blocks, ajust the scale value of the modifier to get the blocks aligned with the units of the grid.
-Apply transformations, move the object to the position 0.5, 0.5, 0.5.
+Apply transformations, set the object position at 0.5, 0.5, 0.5.
 Apply position, then export the object with the available python script.